Hidden Conformal Symmetry in AdS$_2\times$S$^2$ Beyond Tree Level

-Hidden conformal symmetry was first discovered in 4-point tree-level amplitudes of type IIB supergravity in AdS$_5\times$S$^5$ \cite{Caron-Huot:2018kta}, which is dual to maximally supersymmetric Yang-Mills theory in four dimensions ($\mathcal{N}=4$ SYM) at strong coupling, and the symmetry has also been observed at weak coupling \cite{Caron-Huot:2021usw,Caron-Huot:2023wdh}.\footnote{See \cite{Heslop:2022xgp} for a review on the subject.} If one includes higher-derivative corrections to supergravity coming from string theory, the higher dimensional conformal symmetry gets broken but there are still remnants of a higher dimensional organising principle \cite{Drummond:2019odu,Drummond:2020dwr,Aprile:2020luw,Aprile:2020mus}.
+Hidden conformal symmetry was first discovered in 4-point tree-level amplitudes of type IIB supergravity in AdS$_5\times$S$^5$ \cite{Caron-Huot:2018kta}, which is dual to maximally supersymmetric Yang-Mills theory in four dimensions ($\mathcal{N}=4$ SYM) at strong coupling, and the symmetry has also been observed at weak coupling \cite{Caron-Huot:2021usw,Caron-Huot:2023wdh,Heslop:2022xgp}.
+If one includes higher-derivative corrections to supergravity, the higher dimensional conformal symmetry gets broken but there are still remnants of a higher dimensional organising principle \cite{Drummond:2019odu,Drummond:2020dwr,Aprile:2020luw,Aprile:2020mus}.
 Indeed it was discovered that the four-point correlators of ${\mathcal N}=4$ SYM theory arise from massless scalar contact Witten diagrams on AdS$_5 \times$S$^5$ \cite{Abl:2020dbx}.

 This higher dimensional symmetry was also found in AdS$_3\times$S$^3$ \cite{Rastelli:2019gtj,Giusto:2020neo}, AdS$_5 \times$S$^3$ \cite{Alday:2021odx} and AdS$_2 \times$S$^2$ \cite{Abl:2021mxo} backgrounds.
 The last case is of particular interest because the geometry arises in the near-horizon limit of four-dimensional extremal black holes \cite{Bertotti:1959pf,Robinson:1959ev} and may therefore have actual relevance for quantum gravity in the real world.
-The 4-point tree-level amplitudes of hypermultiplets in this background (which are dual to correlators of a 1d CFT with $SU(1,1|2)$ superconformal symmetry) can be encoded by a massless $\phi^4$ contact Witten diagram in the bulk \cite{Abl:2021mxo} very similarly to the IIB/ ${\mathcal N}=4$ SYM case.\footnote{Note that a straightforward generalisation of this describes four-point open string scattering in IIB string theory on AdS$_5 \times$S$^5/\mathbb{Z}_2$ \cite{Glew:2023wik}.} Hence the scalar theory in AdS$_2 \times$S$^2$ can be thought of as a toy model for IIB string theory on AdS$_5 \times$S$^5$.
+The 4-point tree-level amplitudes of 4d $\mathcal{N}=2$ hypermultiplets interacting via two-derivative interactions in this background (which arises from reducing $\mathcal{N} = 8$ supergravity on AdS$_2 \times$S$^2$ \cite{Michelson:1999kn,Lee:1999yu} and can be described as correlators of a 1d CFT with $SU(1,1|2)$ superconformal symmetry) can be encoded by a massless $\phi^4$ contact Witten diagram in the bulk \cite{Abl:2021mxo} very similarly to the IIB/ ${\mathcal N}=4$ SYM case.
+Note that a straightforward generalisation of this describes four-point open string scattering in IIB string theory on AdS$_5 \times$S$^5/\mathbb{Z}_2$ \cite{Glew:2023wik}.
+Hence the scalar theory in AdS$_2 \times$S$^2$ can be thought of as a toy model for IIB string theory on AdS$_5 \times$S$^5$.